-In an FRD, voters have great flexibility in determining how they are represented and the mandated disclosure of representatives' votes guarantees that an attentive voter \emph{can} be fully informed about how their voting power will be and was used.
-For example, the day after the election an inattentive voter might choose a few elected representatives they trust, apportion the power of their vote to these few for all future issues and pay no attention until the next election.
-A more attentive voter might alter their allocations on an issue-by-issue basis as issues arise, reacting to representatives' votes.
+In a Flexible Representative Democracy, voters have great flexibility in determining how they are represented.
+For example, the day after the election an inattentive voter might choose a few elected representatives they trust, apportion the power of their vote to these few for all future issues, and pay no attention until the next election.
+A more attentive voter might alter their allocations on an issue-by-issue basis as issues arise, reacting to representatives' deliberations and pronouncements.
 In general, voters determine the granularity with which they privately express their preferences over issues via the representatives.
 Thus, the degree to which Direct Democracy is emulated by a Flexible Representative Democracy depends both on the caliber of the representatives and the fastidiousness of the voters.